UnclassedPenguin/gameoflife/README.md

 $ gameoflife
 ```

+## Create Custom arrays

+I created the tool.go to create custom starts. run tool.go `$ go run tool.go`. it starts with a blank screen. click on cells to enable them, or click again to disable them.
+When finished, hit s to save.
+Will write to the file "gameoflife.txt".
+(If you want to save this file for further use, copy it and change its name, otherwise it will be overwritten the next time you use the tool.)
+To run it, run the main program with -f and the file name. `$ go run main.go -f gameoflife.txt` then press 2.
+Press 2 at anytime to restart.

 ## To-Do:

 - Handle panic if while running terminal size changes and it tries to go out of range of the array.
 - Maybe add a history of what the starting array was, so you can repeat it?
-- Add ability to start with a custom array instead of random...So you can draw interesting patterns and see them working.
+- ~~Add ability to start with a custom array instead of random...So you can draw interesting patterns and see them working.~~
-- Need to add flags.
+- ~~Need to add flags.~~
-  - One for a file to read, if you are going to do custom ones.
-Which will be an array of arrays.
+  - ~~One for a file to read, if you are going to do custom ones.
+Which will be an array of arrays.~~
-  - One to show generation.
+  - ~~One to show generation.~~